 Pg 163 "'Go on, then,' she said.
 'Do it.
 Shoot me.
 Show me what a man you are.'"
 This is like The Happiness Patrol but not as good.
 She also says it twice more in The Face-Eater.

 Pg 168 "I just thought - wouldn't it be funny if I pressed this and a can of fizzy drink dropped out?"
-No. It wouldn't.
-But it would remind us of Paradise Towers.
-Which also wasn't funny.
+A reference to Paradise Towers, because Baxendale hadn't mentioned that one yet.

 Pg 169 "The girl had a tracer implanted in her arm, set to a beta-nine frequency."
 It's possible that this is a reference to the android recognition belts in The Caves of Androzani, which were on beta cycles.